thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 ## Current plans
 - Add functionality to track the longest item in a column to easily display columns in maximum width
-- Add in dunder methods to make some features easier to use
 - Do bug testing on a normal data analysis
 - Add in functions to return values for use in matplotlib and seaborn
 - Convert incoming data to float from scientific notation instead of string